Installation Guide

 Verify Installation

-After installation, run the following command in terminal to verify successful installation:
+After installation is complete, run the following command in the terminal to verify whether the installation was successful:

 lovrabet --help